Protinon/Blender-rpc/README.md

 ## Features

-* **Multi-instance support:** Multiple Blender windows can be opened, and the one that was saved most recently will send data to Discord.
+* **Multi-instance support:** If multiple Blender windows are open, the one that was most recently saved will send data to Discord.
-* **Rendering mode:** As shown in the image, it will show different data when rendering.
-It will have alternate text if rendering a single frame.
+* **Rendering mode:** Will show info about current render, as shown in the above image.
+It will have different text if rendering a single frame.
-* **Blender Version:** A small feature, it shows the current Blender version in a nice format.
+* **Blender Version:** Displays the current Blender version in a nice format when hovering over the Blender icon.
 For example: "2.81a Alpha"
 * **Options:** Allows a few settings to be changed on the Blender addon screen, more info below.

 ## Options